Gender in Conflict: A Dynamic Theory of Ethnonationalist Armed Groups’ Recruitment and Non-Recruitment of Female Combatants

 My dissertation investigates three questions pertaining to the recruitment practices of armed ethno-nationalist organizations.
 First, why do ethno-nationalist organizations recruit women?
 Second, what roles do these women typically perform in these organizations?
 And third, is it possible to predict the timing of women’s recruitment into armed ethno-nationalist organizations?
 Scholars have primarily focused on the religious, ethnic, political and economic variables that may trigger insurgent recruitment but seldom is recruitment studied as a gendered phenomenon.
 The dissertation addresses this understudied research area by providing a systematic explanation of the conditions under which ethno-nationalist leaders defy their communities’ gender norms and recruit women into traditionally male roles, such as combatant.
 I explore how changing conflict conditions such as fluctuations in the groups’ military capabilities, their relationship with the civilians under their control and the groups’ degree of territorial control affect the likelihood that the insurgent leadership will recruit women as combatants.
 To test my arguments, I examine the recruitment strategies of four ethno-nationalist organizations: the Eritrean Liberation Front and the Karen National Union/Liberation Army, which did not recruit female combatants and the Eritrean People’s Liberation Front and the Liberation Tigers of Tamil Eelam, which recruited women into combat roles.
-Primary data for this project was collected using elite interviews in Thailand and Burma/Myanmar.
+Primary data for this project was collected using elite interviews conducted during field research in Thailand and Burma/Myanmar.

 - “Why Now?
 Timing Rebel Recruitment of Female Combatants.”
 2018.
 Studies in Conflict and Terrorism.
 DOI: 10.1080/1057610X.2018.1445500